m-conti/rehype-custom-component/README.md

 ## Usage

-This plugin transforms `<CustomComponent>` shortcodes with props into custom HTML elements that can be handled by React or other frameworks.
+This plugin transforms `<CustomComponent>` shortcodes with standard XML/HTML attributes into custom HTML elements that can be handled by React or other frameworks.

 ### Basic Usage